Belanda Bor language

-Belanda Bor, or just Bor, is a Luo language of South Sudan.
-Most speakers also use Belanda Viri, which is a Ubangian language and not at all related.
+Belanda Bor, or Bor, is a Luo language of South Sudan.
+Most speakers also use Belanda Viri, which is an unrelated Ubangian language.

-Obtaining scientific/ linguistic information about the Belanda language posed a lot of challenges than expected.
-First, there were many gaps in the history of the language, also a lot of contradictories were encountered which reduced the clarity of the endeavour.
+Obtaining scientific/linguistic information about the Belanda language posed more challenges than expected.
+There were many gaps in the history of the language, and many contradictions were encountered.

-When the history of the Belanda Boor ethnic group is considered, the reason for this lack of coherence can probably be linked to the conflicts shared by the various ethnic groups, slave raids and civil wars, as most of the Belanda Boor people were forced to leave their homelands and settle in the Western Equatoria.
-Another possible reason leading to the lack of proper history is the independence of South Sudan which led to more contradictions and lack of proper recordings about the Belanda Boor group.
+The history of the Belanda Boor ethnic group lacks coherence, likely due to conflicts, slave raids, and civil wars affecting the region.
+Most of the Belanda Boor people were forced to leave their homelands and settle in Western Equatoria.
+Another possible reason for the lack of proper history is the independence of South Sudan, which led to more contradictions and a lack of proper recordings about the Belanda Boor people.

-There are currently 40 – 50,000 speakers of the language in the South Sudan.
+There are currently between 40,000 and 50,000 speakers of the language in South Sudan.

-Belanda Boor – The etymology
+Etymology

 The term Belanda Boor is used to denote both the language and the people.
-To distinguish between both meanings, a prefix is added.
+To distinguish between both meanings, a prefix is added: